bramamoorthy/kafka-summit-fraud-demo/README.md

 * `pipenv run python3 fake.py --topic cookies --template scenarios/financial-fraud/resources/cookie.json --mps 1 -n 10000`

 (Alter the "template" argument and "topic" arguments as necessary)

+## Querying The GraphQL API

+Open a web-browser and navigate to `http://localhost:4001/graphql` to open GraphQL Playground

+## Using The Dashboard Frontend

+Open a web-browser and navigate to `http://localhost:3000`

+### Import The Fraud Bloom Perspective

+Import the Bloom perspective found in `dashboard/bloom/perspective.json` by enabling experimental features in Bloom.